zaksabeast/PokemonRNGGuides/guides/Sun and Moon/Timeline Leap Guide.md

 1. Within the window that popped up, choosing "Yes" will allow you to check that Frame 2 still has the spread you wanted.

-   - Choose "No" will allow you to check if there are any other Frame 1 that can make Frame 2 have the spread you wanted.
+   - Choosing "No" will allow you to check if there are any other Frame 1 that can make Frame 2 have the spread you wanted.

 2. If Frame 2 does not have the spread you wanted, search for your target spread within the timeline created.
 (Choose "Yes" when the window pops up.)